 The meaning of Continuous Care and how it works

 Fundamentally, our approach to Continuous Care at Four Kitchens is derived from two core values: “Take Action” and “Always Improve.”
 In all our projects, we work to proactively identify opportunities, solve problems, and search for a better way.
-With those ideals in mind, “support” really is an inadequate term for the kind of service we offer.
+With those ideals in mind, “support” really is just the beginning of the kind of service we offer.

-When you sign up for a support plan with most development agencies, you’re ultimately paying for someone to answer the phone (or respond to an email) when something breaks.
-And when issues like platform updates arise, you can rely on your support team to handle regular maintenance.
+When you sign up for a support plan with most website development agencies, you’re ultimately paying for someone to answer the phone (or respond to an email) when something breaks.
+And when issues like platform updates or security patches arise, you can rely on your support team to handle the regular maintenance today’s websites need.

 Naturally, our plan includes support for bug fixes, upgrades, and site issues.
 But through forward-thinking recommendations, Continuous Care provides you with more of a strategic partner.